He Witnessed A Rape In 1969. He's Finally Ready To Talk About It

 "I wanted to tell this story because I believe it's time for men to tell the truth about the ways they've abused women and what our role has been in creating a culture that tolerates this," Palmerine says.

-He also writes about how he wonders about how that night shaped the lives of those young women at the party — "If they remember this night.
+He also writes that he wonders about how that night shaped the lives of those young women at the party — "If they remember this night.
 If they told their daughters."

 He writes: